Skip to main content

 • Only shareholders of the target vault can vote — your money, your decision

-• Snapshot at proposal creation (block.number) via ERC20Votes — prevents flash-loan manipulation
+• Snapshot at proposal creation (block.timestamp - 1) via ERC20Votes timestamp clock — prevents same-block flash-delegate on 2s L2 blocks

 • Auto-delegation on first deposit — shareholders get voting power without extra tx

-• 1 address = 1 vote per proposal (weighted by shares at snapshot block)
+• 1 address = 1 vote per proposal (weighted by shares at snapshot time)

 • VoteType: For, Against, or Abstain